[Latest Update: 30 April 2026]

 Planning your time off for 2026?
+We’re almost halfway through the year, and down two big public holidays (New Year’s and Eid Al-Fitr); there’s more to come.
 Bahrain’s calendar of public holidays offers several opportunities for long weekends, family getaways, and strategic leave planning throughout the year.
-Here’s what you need to know about bank holidays, Eid breaks, and national celebrations coming up in the new year.
+Here’s what you need to know about bank holidays and national celebrations coming up May onwards.

 1 May 2026 (Friday)